Tommy-Hsu/Cloud-Native-Development/README.md

 git clone https://github.com/Tommy-Hsu/Cloud-Native-Development.git
 ```

-2. In the project directory, you can run `npm start` to run the app.
+2. In the project directory, you can run `docker-compose up` to run the app.
 ```
-npm start
+docker-compose up
 ```
-Runs the app in the development mode.
+Runs the app in two containers: `myapp-frontend` and `myapp-backend`. \
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser. \
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.
-You may also see any lint errors in the console.

 3. `cd` to the `backend` directory, and start the mongoDB server:
 ```